Joiry/HSL_Carp/Part_01a.md

 $ ls
 ~~~

 There shouldn't be anything here yet, unless you've used your scratch space before, like me.
+We're going to use the `cp`, aka *copy*, command.  'cp' takes two arguments, the first is where you're copying from, and the second where you're copying to.
+For now, ignore the `-r`, we'll cover this later in the lesson.

 ~~~
-$ cp -r /proj/seq/data/carpentry/dc_sample_data/ .
+$ cp -r /proj/seq/data/carpentry/shell_data/ .
 ~~~

+In this case, `/proj/seq/data/carpentry/shell_data/` is where we're copying from, and `.` the to.  '.' is a special shell notation meaning essentially *here*, whichever directory you are currently in.
+Once the prompt returns, you can use `ls` again to see the directory you've copied, `shell_data`

+The Unix shell uses spaces and whitespace as separators, so we typically use an underscore in naming files with multiple words.

 ~~~